HIV Risk Calculator & Complete Exposure Guide (2026)

 | Partner had multiple partners recently | Used as a context signal that can increase exposure probability in some scenarios.
 When unknown, the report stays conservative and explains how uncertainty affects the estimate. |

 | Ejaculation inside the body | Influences exposure intensity because semen can carry HIV when viral load is not suppressed.
-This is treated as an upward modifier in unprotected vaginal or anal sex, and a minimal factor in most oral-only scenarios. |
+This is treated as an upward modifier in unprotected vaginal or anal sex. |

-| Partner on HIV treatment (ART) | Treatment status is one of the biggest swing factors if the partner has HIV.
-Effective ART that results in viral suppression can reduce transmission risk to effectively zero.
-If treatment is unknown, the report uses country-level coverage and suppression patterns rather than assuming worst case. |
+| Partner on HIV treatment: ART | Treatment status is one of the biggest swing factors if the partner has HIV.
+Effective ART that results in viral suppression can reduce transmission risk to effectively zero. |

-| You take PrEP | Applies a strong downward modifier because PrEP meaningfully reduces acquisition risk when taken correctly.
-The report explains how adherence assumptions affect how much protection is credited. |
+| You take PrEP | Applies a strong downward modifier because PrEP meaningfully reduces acquisition risk when taken correctly. |

-| Wounds or inflammation | Cuts, sores, irritation, or active STIs can increase susceptibility by compromising tissue barriers, especially in unprotected anal or vaginal sex.
-This is applied as a conditional upward modifier when relevant. |
+| Wounds or inflammation | Cuts, sores, irritation, or active STIs can increase susceptibility by compromising tissue barriers, especially in unprotected anal or vaginal sex. |

-| Circumcision status | Considered only when it is biologically relevant to the exposure route (typically insertive vaginal sex).
-If it does not apply, the model keeps it neutral and explains why it was not used as a multiplier. |
+| Circumcision status | Considered only when it is biologically relevant to the exposure route.
+If it does not apply, the model keeps it neutral and explains why. |

-| [NEW] personalized content analysis | A plain-language layer that converts the maths into an understandable explanation, flags the specific variables that drove your result, and points you towards the next best action for your risk tier. |
+| Personalized content analysis | A plain-language layer that converts the maths into an understandable explanation, flags the variables that drove your result, and points you towards the next best action for your risk tier. |

 This is why two people can have the “same” type of sex but end up with different real-world risk.
 The personalized report does not rely on generic labels.
 It shows the inputs, the assumptions, and the step-by-step logic behind the final number.